mkouhpayeh/code-wiki/docs/automation/ci-cd-gitlab.md

     - Make sure that user has write permission to the IIS site folder (e.g. C:\inetpub\wwwroot\HelloWorld).
     - Make sure the IIS server already has the [.NET 9 Hosting Bundle](https://dotnet.microsoft.com/en-us/download/dotnet/9.0) installed.

-- Add the deploy job to the .gitlab-ci.yml:
+- Add the deploy job to the .gitlab-ci.yml (replace it):

 ```
 stages: [build, test, package, deploy]